-The unfair contract terms laws do not apply to a contract to supply goods or services from one business to another.
+On 12 November 2016, a new law to protect small businesses from unfair terms in business-to-business standard form contracts took effect across Australia.
 A separate unfair contract terms regime applies to financial services contracts under the Australian Securities and Investments Commission Act 2001.

 Unfair contract terms legislation was part of the national changes made to consumer laws in 2010.
 For more information about the national legislation, download A guide to the unfair contract terms law.

 We use our unfair terms compliance program to: